1893 United States Senate election in Massachusetts: Candidates

-The primary candidates for the nomination were Congressmen Henry Cabot Lodge and William W. Crapo.
+The primary candidates for the nomination were U.S. representatives Henry Cabot Lodge and William W. Crapo.

+Caucus

 On January 4, Republican legislators from both houses met to caucus and determine their nominee.
-Crapo supporters, led by State Senator William Morgan Butler, attempted to delay the caucus until January 12 but were unsuccessful.
+Crapo supporters, led by state senator William M. Butler, attempted to delay the caucus until January 12.
 A motion to adjourn lost, with 124 votes against to 40 votes in favor.
-The caucus proceeded to a final ballot, with 94 votes needed for nomination.
-Lodge won easily.
+The caucus proceeded to a final ballot, with 94 votes needed for the nomination.
+Lodge won the ballot easily.